jashezan/Useful-Code-and-Resoucres/README.md

-# JavaScript Snippets
+# Some Code Snippets

-Here are some JavaScript Code collection to make life easier
+Here are some Code collection to make life easier

+### Also Python Revision: